nicotsou/nicotsou.com/content/blog/tltr-typescript-types/index.md

 '1' + 2 // returns 12
 ```

 Another interesting finding; Again, we don't see an error.
-Instead, JavaScript automatically _coerces_ their values, which will allow you to compare apples with oranges if I want to.
+Instead, JavaScript automatically _coerces_ their values, which will allow you to compare apples with oranges if you want to.
 A `string` wins over a `number`, that's why the result is a `string`.
 That means there is a predefined priority.

 Now, just for fun, try the following: